skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 You understand that outcomes are more important than features.
 You help create and follow up on success criteria and follow through on product direction.

 ##### Product execution
-You understand the product domain and the purpose behind all of the team ceremonies.
+You understand the product domain and the purpose behind all of the team ceremonies (e.g., iteration planning, product backlog refinement, iteration retro).

 ##### Human-centered design
 You understand what user value means for your product.
 You’ve participated in activities that help define or better understand the user.